JMWinding/MoMA/README.md

 [![DOI](https://zenodo.org/badge/679340304.svg)](https://zenodo.org/badge/latestdoi/679340304)

-Our code as well as data are both available, while documentation is still under construction.
+Our code as well as data are both available.

 ## How to download this artifact?